Simulation-based marginal likelihood for cluster strong lensing cosmology: strong LCDM strong lensing results

 Radiative processes can impact on cluster mass, $M_{500}$, as well as the mass profiles and consequently, strong lensing at $z=0.5$ \citep{Killedar12,Cui2014}. \CSFsim-like simulations, which suffer from overcooling and steepened profiles, result in up to 10\% increase in $M_{500}$ relative to dark matter simulations at $z=0.5$, with no significant trend with mass, but increase the Einstein radii {\it for low-mass haloes in particular}, resulting in a preference for a lower value of $\alpha$, as seen in the left-hand panel of Fig.~\ref{fig:ab_Alternatives}.
 Halos are more spherical as a consequence of adiabatic contraction; the increased degree of sphericity causes, in turn, a decrease in the variation between mock samples, and therefore a much narrower $P(\alpha, \beta | C, {\cal I})$ distribution.
 AGN feedback tempers the effect on both cluster mass and strong lensing.
-The result is that the final calculation of the evidence is ${\cal Z} = 0.74$ for the \CSFsim~simulations, about triple that derived from the \AGNsim~simulations, while the \DMsim~and \NRsim~simulations result in ${\cal Z} = 0.18$ and 0.14 respectively, about half that of \AGNsim\footnote{As an aside, we could assume that the cosmological model is correct and test cluster physics instead using such simulations but in that case perhaps the posterior for $\alpha$ and $V$ would be more revealing.}.
+Ultimately, we find ${\cal Z} = 0.74$ for the \CSFsim~simulations, about triple that derived from the \AGNsim~simulations, while the \DMsim~and \NRsim~simulations result in ${\cal Z} = 0.18$ and 0.14 respectively, about half that of \AGNsim\footnote{As an aside, we could assume that the cosmological model is correct and test cluster physics instead using such simulations but in that case perhaps the posterior for $\alpha$ and $V$ would be more revealing.}.
 These simulations are extremes in terms of the astrophysical processes that are ignored.
-However, as they bracket our true ignorance of the thermal and kinetic effects of baryonic processes, then this implies an uncertainty in the evidence (and ultimately, $R$) of a factor of three.
+However, as they bracket our true ignorance of the thermal and kinetic effects of baryonic processes, then this implies an uncertainty in the ${\cal Z}$ -- and therefore $R$ -- of a factor of three.